-- 1. A first aid at work qualification/medical registration as shown in Appendix 2 - 2.
-A formal teaching/training qualification as shown in Appendix 3 - 3.
+- 1. A First Aid at Work qualification/medical registration as shown in Appendix 2 - 2.
+An acceptable teaching/training qualification as shown in Appendix 3 - 3.
 An acceptable log/record of teaching first aid as shown in Appendix 2

 Trainers are expected to keep up to date with the subject area and provide evidence of continuing professional development (CPD).